Resonant Beam Multi-Target DOA Estimation: Mathematical Analysis

 where $\alpha_{m}^i$ is determined by the DOA of the signal and the position of the BS elements.
-Specifically, it is determined by the DOA of the signal reaching the $m$-th array element of the BS and the relative position of that array element to the coordinate origin \cite{ma2021computation}, and the expression for $\alpha_{m}^i(\theta_i, \phi_i)$ is:
+Specifically, it is determined by the DOA of the signal reaching the $m$-th array element of the BS and the relative position of that array element to the coordinate origin \cite{ma2021computation}.
+Combining equation (\ref{eq1}), the $\alpha_{m}^i(\theta_i, \phi_i)$ can be expressed as

 Note that the phase difference $\Delta\varphi$ is different from that in (\ref{eq5}), as the phase difference here is caused by the delay in the signals reaching different elements within the array.
 In formula (\ref{eq5}), the phase difference is caused by the signal reflections at different array elements, but they are received at the same time.

-The phase noise $\varphi_\text{noise}$ follows a distribution of $\varphi_\text{noise} \sim N(0, \sigma_\varphi^2)$, where $\sigma_\varphi^2$ is the variance of the phase noise.
+The phase noise $\varphi{'}$ in (\ref{eq5}) follows a distribution of $\varphi{'}\sim\mathcal{N}(0, \sigma_{\varphi'}^2)$, where $\sigma_{\varphi'}^2$ is the variance of the phase noise.
 The electromagnetic waves experience phase noise during transmission between BS and MTs, especially in internal circuits of the system.
 Vibrations, thermal noise, scattering noise, and non-linear effects of components inside the circuit may also cause phase noise.
 These noise sources are amplified and fed back, resulting in phase variations in both the received and transmitted signals.

 In numerical values, the phase noise can be studied by subjecting each processing unit to independently and identically distributed (i.i.d.)
 Gaussian noise with zero mean.
 The typical representation of phase noise is power spectral density, which indicates the power density at a certain offset frequency.
-To obtain the phase jitter in the time domain, we need to convert the power spectral density of phase noise $W_\varphi(f)$ into linear scale $L(f) = 10^{\frac{W_\varphi(f)}{10}}$, and the variance of phase noise can be expressed as
+To obtain the phase jitter in the time domain, we need to convert the power spectral density of phase noise $W_{\varphi'}(f)$ into linear scale $L(f) = 10^{\frac{W_{\varphi'}(f)}{10}}$, and the variance of phase noise can be expressed as

 where the $f_{\text{max}}$ and $f_{\text{min}}$ are the upper and lower bounds of the offset frequency.